mofasass/widget-core-library/tutorials/5 - Sportsbook Interaction.md

 ### Navigating to Other Pages

-The `widgetModule` allows the user to navigate to other parts of the Sportsbook.
+The `widgetModule` allows the user to redirect the user to other parts of the Sportsbook.
 Example:

 ```javascript
 widgetModule.navigateToFilter('football/england/premier_league');